Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-heliocentric-3d-data-interface.md

 - it reserves `-32768` for blank voxels and writes the defined values with `BITPIX=16`, `BSCALE`, and `BZERO`;
 - it compresses the FITS image losslessly with `GZIP_2` and one xy plane per tile;
-- it traces field lines in float64 with DOPRI5, `rtol=10^-8`, and `cfl=0.125`, while glTF positions are stored as float32.
+- it traces field lines in float64 with DOPRI5, `rtol=10^-8`, and `cfl=0.125`, while glTF positions are stored as float32;
+- it marks both boundary endpoints of every complete open field line as glTF points, using the same polarity colour as the corresponding line;
+- it defines the heliospheric current sheet as the zero isosurface of the radial magnetic-field component on the same high-resolution spherical grid, closes the periodic longitude seam before contouring, and exports the resulting triangle mesh as a translucent, double-sided surface; and
+- it colours that surface by radial velocity with the `turbo` colour map over a fixed `-30` to `300 km/s` display interval.
+The model's dimensionless velocity is converted using the COOLFluiD `corona` normalization `v0 = 480 km/s`.
+Values outside the display interval use its endpoint colours.

 Those values document one high-quality reference product; another producing project may make different justified choices.
 The important interface points are the final grid or geometry, shared frame metadata, scalar meaning, undefined-domain treatment, and enough provenance to reproduce the conversion.

-The FITS `HISTORY` cards and glTF scene `extras` record the source name and SHA-256 digest, software version, resampling configuration, source-cell count, and consequential density or tracing parameters.
+The FITS `HISTORY` cards and glTF scene `extras` record the source name and SHA-256 digest, software version, resampling configuration, source-cell count, and consequential density, tracing, and current-sheet parameters.

-For the GLB, PyVista creates the polyline scene through VTK's glTF exporter.
+For the GLB, PyVista creates the polyline, triangle, and point geometry through VTK's glTF exporter.
 The script obtains VTK's glTF document in memory, adds the solar metadata to the default scene, and uses pygltflib to package it as one GLB without an intermediate `.gltf` file.
-Vertex colours are normalized unsigned-byte, opaque RGBA values and the base material is white so it does not tint them.
+Field-line and boundary-point vertex colours are normalized unsigned-byte, opaque RGBA values.
+Current-sheet vertices likewise carry normalized unsigned-byte RGBA values, with RGB encoding radial velocity and a common straight alpha.
+All base materials are white so they do not tint those vertex colours.
+JHV converts the glTF colours to premultiplied alpha while rendering.

 # Validation shared by both projects